brookewicz/LabNotebook/Protocols/Microbiome-enrichment.md

 1. Prepare 1X Bind/wash Buffer (kept on ice) if not already prepped - 1 mL per sample.
 1 part NEBNext Bind/wash Buffer (5X) with 4 parts DNase-free water.
 2. While the tube with the beads (section "Collect Enriched Microbial DNA", Step 2) is still in the magnetic rack, add 1 ml of 1X Bind/wash Buffer (kept on ice) to wash the beads.
 3. Carefully remove the wash buffer with a pipette without disturbing the beads.
-4. Add 150 μl of 1X TE and 15 μl of Proteinase K to the sample pellet.
+4. Add 150 μl of 1X TE (elution buffer) and 15 μl of Proteinase K to the sample pellet.
 5. Mix beads by gentle vortexing (1,200 rpm) or by flicking the tube.

 *(Note: The pellet may be difficult to resuspend initially due to the high concentration of genomic DNA bound to the beads.)*